arogozhnikov/einops/README.md

 ### Result is strictly determined

-Below we have at least two ways to define depth-to-space operation
+Below we have at least two ways to define the depth-to-space operation
 ```python
 # depth-to-space
 rearrange(x, 'b c (h h2) (w w2) -> b (c h2 w2) h w', h2=2, w2=2)
 rearrange(x, 'b c (h h2) (w w2) -> b (h2 w2 c) h w', h2=2, w2=2)
 ```
-there are at least four more ways to do it.
+There are at least four more ways to do it.
 Which one is used by the framework?

-These details are ignored, since *usually* it makes no difference, but it can make a big difference (e.g. if you use grouped convolutions on the next stage), and you'd like to specify this in your code.
+These details are ignored, since *usually* it makes no difference, but it can make a big difference (e.g. if you use grouped convolutions in the next stage), and you'd like to specify this in your code.

 <!-- TODO add example with 1d elements? -->